(reading time: 1 hour, 30 minutes)

 The tunnel was round, moist, and featureless.
 Clix’s hand ran along the wall as his only form of pathfinding.
 There was no guarantee he would live, far from it.
 Akers were part of the land and so had different life forces and minds from most of Porce’s life.
 It recognized his respect and provided him a way, but it likely spared no thoughts for his hope.
 Whether or not Clix lived, he had been given a way.
 The aker had been kind to the best of its ability.

 The boy descended deeper and deeper into the tiles.
 His one stroke of luck was the sweat of the akers above; it was pure cold water untouched by the soil it filtered through.
-He drank it like rain.
-His battle with hunger was not so simple.
+He drank it like rain, but the battle with hunger was not so simple.
 Judging only by the sounds of scurrying he had to capture, chew, and swallow a host of different vermin to continue.
 Some he only discovered to be inedible when their internal spines and musk fluids wounded his tongue.

 After a rinse he made it out of the groaning tunnels and found a cavern.
 In it sat five tilefolk skeletons gathered around a table carved from boneystone: aker ivory.
 All about them sat piles of treasure: coins of pale silver unlike modern tile money, fine clothes moldered nearly to nothing, and a bath bead.
 The bead stood atop a bronze pedestal and was marked with a plaque.
 Clix could only see these things because the bead glowed brilliantly yellow.
 The plaque warned him to never remove the bead.
 It told him the magical stone was a jealous thing, a lighter of tiny worlds, and any attempt to move it would seal him within the reach of its light forever.
 He guessed this was how the poor men and women around the table had died.
 Its light had not proven nourishment enough.